TajGordon/rcj-nats/hypemage/docs/INTERFACE_V2_SUMMARY.md

-# Interface System - Quick Decision Guide
+# Robot Interface System - Quick Guide

-## Your Questions
+## Overview

-1. **Should interface launch production mode?**
-   - Answer: Useful for development, but competition should boot directly to scylla

-2. **Isn't hardcoded commands not modular?**
-   - Answer: You're right!
-Use ScriptConfig pattern instead

-3. **Should it use FastAPI?**
-   - Answer: YES!
-You already use it everywhere else

-4. **Is WebSocket faster than HTTP for video?**
-   - Answer: NO!
-HTTP multipart is 25% faster (your camera servers already use it)

----

-## What I Created for You

-### Files Created

-1. **`interface_v2.py`** - New FastAPI-based interface
+Single, clean interface server using FastAPI for remote robot control.
    - ✅ Generic script launcher (not hardcoded)
    - ✅ FastAPI (consistent with your codebase)
    - ✅ Easy to add new scripts (just config, no code)